baconjs/bacon.js/README.md

 a string
 starting with a dot, all input will be mapped into this constant value.

-'streamOrProperty.mapError(f)` maps errors using given function.
+`streamOrProperty.mapError(f)` maps errors using given function.
 More spedifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
 Similarly to `map`, you cal also use constant values and property extractor strings